linux-fertxo/docker/traefik/README.md

 ### *Basic authentication (for now)*

-We are not going to expose our traefik panel to anyone, so for now and until we set up a better authentication system ([Authelia](../authelia/)), we are going to use basic authentication.
+We are not going to expose our traefik dashboard to anyone, so for now and until we set up a better authentication system ([Authelia](../authelia/)), we are going to use basic authentication.

 We are going to create a file in a safe place with a username:password pair inside.
 If we want to add more users then write a line for each one.